STAMP-project/camp/README.md

 ```
 ## Models
 ### Product model
-A product model contains descriptions of products to realize.
-Each product description contains: name, path to the product, path to realization model, set of variables to realize.
+A product model contains a description of products to realize.
+Each description for the product contains: name, pruduct path, path to a realization model, variables to realize.
 Example:
 ```
 products:
   - product1: